AmeenAhmed/JetFire/README.md

 # JetFire.js
 JetFire is a YARLF ( YET ANOTHER RAILS LIKE FRAMEWORK ).
-It uses conventions learnt from rails and aims to be a rails alternative to JS Ninjas out there.
+It uses conventions learnt from rails and aims to be a rails alternative for JS Ninjas out there.
 It has a full stack MVC and a lot of features on the way.

 # Installation